 See cheerleaders jump and strut’

 We submit the permit application as the Harvard Standing Band and list our purpose as a spirit rally leading up to The Game.
 Almost immediately we are summoned to the Dean’s Office.
-Jack is terrified we’ll be written up again.
+Jack is terrified we are to be be written up again.
 For someone who did nothing to gain admission, he’s struggling to keep his privilege.
 As the one who had to prove myself to get in, I expect some support for my student activities.
-Jack believes I just don’t care, and more importantly, not caring about what he feels.
+Jack believes I just do not care, and more importantly, not caring about what he feels.
 It is still all about him.